Foxei/reDump/README.md

 video_filters="$video_filters,transpose=2"
 ```

-Done use reStream as normal.
+Done!
+Now you can use reStream!

 # What do I know about the rM2 framebuffer

 Most of the information I will present here is a collection of information by different users and projects.
 Namingly the [rmView](https://github.com/bordaigorl/rmview) and [reStream](https://github.com/rien/reStream) project.
-The goal to a succsessfull stream is to locate framebuffer (just the image that is displayed on the reMarkables screen) within the memory of the `xochitl` (main reMarkable software) application.
-In the following I will explain how reDump accomplishs that.
+The goal to a successfull stream is locating the framebuffer (the image that is displayed on the reMarkables screen) within the memory of the `xochitl` (main reMarkable software) application.
+In the following I explain how reDump accomplishs that.

 ## How is the framebuffer located inside the memory?

 The frame buffer is located in its own memory region and is stored consecutively.
 The memory regions allocated by a program are mapped inside the `/proc/pid/maps` file.
 Some smart person found out that the exact address can be extracted with the following shell command.
 Note: `pid` stands for the process id of `xochitl`.

 ```bash
 # it is actually the map allocated _after_ the fb0 mmap